linkdata/wgnet/README.md

 `wgnet.New` requires a non-nil `*wgnet.Config`.
 Calling `Open` on an instance created with `nil` config will panic.

+`wgnet.Parse` requires valid input.
+The reader must be non-nil and contain a valid WireGuard INI configuration.
+If `opts` is nil, `Parse` uses `wgnet.DefaultOptions`, which must be non-nil.

 `[Peer] Endpoint` must be an IP literal with port (for example `203.0.113.10:51820` or `[2001:db8::1]:51820`).
 Hostnames are not resolved by `Parse`.